 Today (11/17/2017), CBS Corporation (CBS) will spin off CBS radio and merge it with Entercom Communications (ETM).
 The combined company named Entercom (ETM) will have annual revenue of about $1.7 bn.
 An investor presentation can be found here.

 Search Coverage List, Models & Reports

 We track the share price performance of thematic stock baskets relative to a sector neutral benchmark.
-Year-to-date, companies with high international revenues, stocks with high EPS growth, companies with high sales growth, our top stock idea model (SIM), and high ‘ICE’ have been top performing themes.
-Year-to-date, the worst performing themes have been stocks with low P/E’s, value stocks, high short interest, banks with high loan growth, and recent spin-offs.
-In August, momentum, growth, and international themes outperformed, while value and quality themes underperformed.
-Click here for more information.
+Year-to-date, companies with high international revenues, stocks with high EPS growth, our top stock idea model (SIM), companies with accelerating buybacks and high cash, and high beta stocks have been top performing themes.
+Year-to-date, the worst performing themes have been stocks with low P/E’s, value stocks, high short interest, recent spin-offs, and companies with low earnings quality and high short interest.
+In October, growth and momentum themes significantly outperformed, while value strategies lagged.
+Click here for more information

 - next →